pranavkhaspa/TARA/README.md

-# TARA:Teaching Assistant for Review and Assesment
+# TARA:Teaching Assistant for Review and Assessment

 ## Project Overview